CATEGORY: OTHER

 What do I have to consider as a Fetishist?

-No matter what the fetish relates to: Open communication about your addiction is key, rather than confronting a person with your fetish without warning.
-This way, the play partner can accommodate the fetish within the framework of consensuality – even if it’s just through the choice of outfit.
-On the other hand, a certain open-mindedness is very important, as well as not judging the Fetishist when he or she opens up.
+Regardless of what the fetish involves, open communication about your sexual preference is crucial, rather than confronting someone with your fetish without warning.
+This allows your play partner to accommodate the fetish within the boundaries of consent – even if it’s just through the choice of outfit.
+On the other hand, a certain level of openness is very important, as well as not judging the fetishist when they open up.

 Discover more about